swiftype/swiftype-wordpress/README.txt

 1. Go to [http://swiftype.com](http://swiftype.com) and sign up for an account.
 (Be sure to validate your account via the confirmation email we send.)
 2. After logging in to Swiftype, go to the Account Settings screen and get your API key.
-3. Install the Swiftype Search Wordpress plugin in your Wordpress dashboard.
+3. Install the Swiftype Site Search Wordpress plugin in your Wordpress dashboard.
 4. Activate the plugin through the 'Plugins' menu in WordPress.
-5. Go to the Swiftype Search plugin page and enter your Swiftype API key on the first screen.
+5. Go to the Site Search plugin page and enter your Swiftype Site Search API key on the first screen.
 6. Name your search engine, following the instructions on the screen.
-7. Build your search index by clicking the "Synchronize with Swiftype" button.
+7. Build your search index by clicking the "Synchronize" button.

-See the Demo video for additional details, or email support@swiftype.com if you are having trouble.
+Email support@swiftype.com if you are having trouble.

 == Screenshots ==